By Gina Barrow, Last updated: June 15, 2022

 You no longer need to endure tedious steps to unlock your device, you simply need to get this software running and in just a few minutes, your iPad is totally unlocked.

-iOS Unlocker offers various unlocking features:
+iPhone Unlocker offers various unlocking features:

 Step 2.
 Select Wipe Passcode from the menu and click Start